AlessandroAnnini/layereddsl/README.md

 ---

-> **LayeredDSL is the interface between concept and implementation — for both humans and machines.**
+> **LayeredDSL is the interface between concept and implementation, for both humans and machines.**